supabase-community/supabase-kt/README.md

 <details><summary>MainActivity</summary>
 <p>
-Note you should probably use a viewmodel for suspending functions from the SupaCompose library
+<b> Note: you should probably use a viewmodel for suspending functions from the SupaCompose library </b>
 </p>

 <p>